GabrielSlima/Movie-trailer-WEBSITE/README.md

 1. A new file called "filmes.html" will be created, open it and apreciate

 > REMEMBER, YOU NEED INTERNET CONNECTION TO SEE IMAGES AND TRAILERS OF THE MOVIES STORED

+# CHECKING THE RESULTS
+When you open your filmes.html Website the reults must be something like this: {URL}
 ## HOW TO CONTRIBUTE
 You can find more instructions, if you're a beginner of **how to contriute** in this file: https://github.com/HiroTatsuo/Movie-trailer-WEBSITE/blob/master/CONTRIBUTING.md